arkency/posts/posts/2013-02-01-black-box-ruby-tests.md

 Here's an explation what really happens in this scenario:

 1. ```admin.add_project``` and ```admin.add_recipients``` add project and notification recipients to test database.
-2. ```app.create_entity!``` enters (using capybara-webkit) sample Rails app's scaffold and create entity with "Dog" name
+2. ```app.create_entity!``` enters, using [capybara-webkit](https://github.com/thoughtbot/capybara-webkit), sample Rails app's scaffold and create entity with "Dog" name
 3. Scheduler execute shell command to run our reporter app.
-3. We run mailcatcher in background and owner use it to check if he got an email - he enters (also using capybara-webkit) it's web interface and looks for given data - daily report.
+3. We run [mailcatcher](http://mailcatcher.me/) in background and owner use it to check if he got an email - he enters (also using capybara-webkit) it's web interface and looks for given data - daily report.

 ## Real black box